 Cycle Syncing, Seed Cycling, and Hormonal Health in Recovery

-Have you ever had that experience of having a new routine go fabulously at first only to have it fizzle out after a week or two?
-Or have you had a strict diet protocol feel cleansing and nourishing at first, suddenly only to feel ravenous and depleted out of nowhere?
+Have you ever had the experience of having a new routine go fabulously only to have it fizzle out after a week or two?
+Or had a strict diet protocol feel cleansing and nourishing at first, only to start feeling ravenous and depleted out of nowhere?

 I know I have.
 It’s frustrating and confusing.
 But the past few days, I’ve been reading and listening to the work of Alisa Vitti, a women’s hormone expert, who has been blowing my mind.
 She points out that all of the wellness practices that call for grinding out the exact same routine every day or front-loading our mornings with an aggressive list of goals are based around men’s cycles.
 Research in the health world is done mostly on men.
 Honestly, this doesn’t surprise me because if you start to dig into any research, whether it’s medical or psychological, female bodies are often largely missing.